sagardampba2022w/Knowledge_Assistant/README.md

 By providing clear explanations on how the research was performed, **Knowledge Assistant** ensures that users can confidently interpret and apply the data in their work, supporting informed decision-making and effective use of market research insights.

+The **synthentic dataset** for 260 Q&A pairs was generated using CHATGPT model-4o.

 You can access the dataset here: [Dataset Link](https://github.com/sagardampba2022w/Research_Knowledge_base_Assistant/blob/main/Data_prep/data.csv)